Smart lab power supply for IoT and embedded devices

 When isolated power supply comes in handy

 An example that illustrates the need for an isolated power supply is when an IoT system includes a fuel gauge connected to the low side of the battery, which may not be at the same potential as the system ground.
-If the expansion port ground is connected to the device under test (for UART or GPIO, for example), it could result in a short circuit and incorrect measurements from the fuel gauge in the case of using a non-isolated power supply.
+If the expansion port ground is connected to the device under test (for UART or GPIO, for example), it could result in a short circuit and incorrect measurements from the fuel gauge when using a non-isolated power supply.

 However, with Otii Ace, which is isolated between the main, expansion port, and USB/DC plug, you would need to connect the expansion port digital ground (DGND) to use digital signals (UART and GPIO) and the expansion port analog ground (AGND) to utilize SENSE+, SENSE-, or ADC voltage.